Mihail-Balamatiuc/FJSSP-.NET-/readme.md

 # FJSSP Application - Backend Setup Guide

 This guide explains how to set up and run the backend components of the Flexible Job Shop Scheduling Problem (FJSSP) application, which consists of a .NET API and Python service.
-To use the app the frontend part is needed as well, which can be found here [https://github.com/Mihail-Balamatiuc/FJSSP-React-](https://github.com/Mihail-Balamatiuc/FJSSP-React-).
+To use the app the frontend part is needed as well.

-Algorithms used to process the data can be found in pythonService folder in this project or here [https://github.com/Mihail-Balamatiuc/FJSSP](https://github.com/Mihail-Balamatiuc/FJSSP)

 ## System Requirements